Filip3314/LetsLearnProgramming/Java/nonrobot/HelloWorld.md

 2. In VSCode, click File>Open Folder.
 Then select the folder that you just created.
 3. Create a new file in VSCode and name it HelloWorld.java.
 4. Copy paste the code from the link into your file.
-6. Next we have:
+5. First we have:

 	    ``` public static void main(String[] args) ```

         This is the starting square for the program.
 Just like monopoly always starts at “GO”, the program always starts at main.
 After main we see curly open and close brackets “{ }” on different lines.
 Between these brackets is the **method body**.
 This is because they are in the brackets that come after the name “main”.

-7. Inside the **main method**, we’re going to write the following line:
+6. Inside the **main method**, we’re going to write the following line:

 	``` System.out.print(); ```